 Students who have demonstrated unsatisfactory performance with a class average between 65-69% or one failed experiential pharmacy practice experience will be afforded a remediation opportunity.
-Remediation of a didactic course will include the offering of a remediation exam.
-Remediation for a pharmacy practice experience course (IPPE and APPE) will consist of the offering of the opportunity to repeat the failed experiential practice experience (rotation).
+Remediation of a didactic course will include the offering of a course review by course coordinator(s) in the course and a cumulative remediation exam.
+Remediation for a pharmacy practice experience course (IPPE and APPE) will consist of the offering of the opportunity to repeat the failed experiential practice experience (rotation) with the same preceptor (if available and willing to take student) or with another preceptor.
 Students shall be responsible for adherence to remediation procedures as detailed below.